quantling/JudiLing.jl/docs/src/index.md

 ## Citation

-If you find our work helpful, please cite these following papers:
+If you find this package helpful, please cite this as follow:

+Luo, X., Chuang, Y. Y., Baayen, R. H. JudiLing: an implementation in Julia of Linear Discriminative Learning algorithms for language model.
+Eberhard Karls Universität Tübingen, Seminar für Sprachwissenschaft.

+The following studies have made use of several algorithms now implemented in JudiLing instead of WpmWithLdl:

 - Baayen, R. H., Chuang, Y. Y., Shafaei-Bajestan, E., and Blevins, J. P. (2019).
 The discriminative lexicon: A unified computational model for the lexicon and lexical processing in comprehension and production grounded not in (de)composition but in linear discriminative learning.
 Complexity, 2019, 1-39.